CederGroupHub/sparse-lm/paper/paper.md

-Statistical regression models with structured sparsity (involving grouped covariates, sparse grouped covariates, and hierarchical relationships between covariates terms) parametrized via Group Lasso or Best Subset Selection based objetives have been used in a wide range of scientific disciplines, including genomics [@Chen:2021], bioinformatics [@Ma:2007], medicine [@Kim:2012], econometrics [@Athey:2017], chemistry [@Gu:2018], and materials science [@Leong:2019].
+Statistical regression models with structured sparsity (involving grouped covariates, sparse grouped covariates, and hierarchical relationships between covariates terms) parametrized via Group Lasso or Best Subset Selection based objectives have been used in a wide range of scientific disciplines, including genomics [@Chen:2021], bioinformatics [@Ma:2007], medicine [@Kim:2012], econometrics [@Athey:2017], chemistry [@Gu:2018], and materials science [@Leong:2019].
 The flexible implementation of sparse linear regression models in `sparse-lm`